How relationships between national and local bodies are determined

 National bodies are usually incorporated and are therefore able to enter into contracts in their own right.

 A local organisation that is separately incorporated will also be able to enter into contracts in its own name.
-Unincorporated groups cannot do this and must instead enter into contracts in the names of their members.
+Unincorporated groups can’t do this and must instead enter into contracts in the names of their members.

 Power to hold property